 Moisturizing your body in the shower is an easy way to keep your skin healthy and hydrated.
 After washing with soap, smooth the moisturizer over wet skin, massaging well.
 Let the oils sink in for a few minutes before rinsing with warm water.
 Pat skin dry to lock in remaining moisture.

 Yes, using oil-based bath and body products in the shower can clog the drain if left unchecked.
 To prevent clogs, use a pipe-safe drain cleaner about once a month to break up any oily buildup.

 Massage Bar with Magnesium

-- Combine the cocoa butter, shea butter, beeswax and jojoba oil in a small bowl.
+- Combine the cocoa butter, shea butter, beeswax, and jojoba oil in a small bowl.
 Microwave in 30-second intervals until melted, stirring often.

 - Scoop some beans into your mold.
 You don’t need a lot, just enough to cover the bottom of each cavity.

 - Slowly pour the melted oils into your mold, being careful not to disturb the beans.
-Tap the mold on a hard surface to get rid of any bubbles and ensure that the oils have thoroughly coated the beans without leaving any air pockets.
+Tap the mold on a hard surface to get rid of bubbles and ensure that the oils have thoroughly coated the beans without leaving any air pockets.

 - Once they’ve cooled completely, remove each bar from the mold.
-Wrap the bars in wax paper to prevent sticking and store unused massage bars in an airtight plastic bag.
+Wrap the bars in wax paper to prevent sticking, and store unused massage bars in an airtight plastic bag.